gersonazgo/gscraper/README.md

 # Gscraper
-Small ruby wrapper around [Capybara](https://github.com/teamcapybara/capybara) to make it user-friendly for users new to ruby coding and web scrapping.
+Small ruby wrapper around [Capybara](https://github.com/teamcapybara/capybara) to make it user-friendly for users new to ruby coding and web scraping.

 ## Installation
 Installation requires a computer with ruby installed.
 Run `ruby -v` on your shell (terminal) to check if you have a valid ruby installation.

 ### Install Chromedriver
-Chromedriver is required to get the scrapper up and running.
+Chromedriver is required to get the scraper up and running.
 Get the latest version from [chromedriver website](https://chromedriver.storage.googleapis.com/index.html) and copy it to
 `/usr/local/bin`.
 To make sure its are working, reopen your shell (terminal) and type `chromedriver`.

 #### Mac Users Only